 “I don’t pay for your column, so my comments will be limited.
 [Five hundred words clipped out for space reasons.]
 Let your account be covered in the blood of Jesus Christ and your soul be saved, that you may withstand the fiery hell that will beset the world for the age-old wickedness that the media spit-shines and sells as new.” —Chad, Georgia

-Wouldn’t you know it?
-Several people wrote to complain that I called them “sicko morons.”
-It’s amazing to me how many people want to be offended, since they clearly choose to take offense by assuming I’m talking about them when I say “sicko moron” but not when I say “thoughtful and intelligent”!
+Wouldn’t You Know It?!
+After that, several readers wrote to complain that I called them “sicko morons.”
+It’s amazing to me how many people want to be offended, since they clearly choose to take offense by assuming I’m talking about them when I say “sicko moron,” but not when I say “thoughtful and intelligent”!

 I take heart, however.
-For all the “rants,” above (and there were certainly more than shown, but that was a representative sample), there were significantly more “raves,” like the equally representative sample which follows.
+For all the “rants,” above (and there were certainly more than shown, but that was a representative sample), there were significantly more “raves,” like this one — and more in the Comments below.

 “I got it and chuckled for the rest of the day.
 Surprised… no, guess not, that there was such an outcry.
 Just wanted to let you know that I got it, but I’m broke which is why I don’t go with the premium edition.
 Keep up the good work, hang in there as opinionated as ever, and remember that by being ‘real’ on the internet, you will undoubtedly be attacked.” —Peg, Canada

 This last comment was in the mix for Premium subscribers this week.
 Two readers there were so touched by Peg’s comments that they offered to buy her a Premium subscription.